 Sheree Marris is a Marine Biologist, author, communicator and one of Australia’s most passionate and dynamic marine ambassadors.
 Through radio talkback, television appearances and hosting documentaries she has gained a reputation as an expert in her field.
 An award winning author, Sheree has recently finished her fifth book which has transformed into a documentary for Network Ten; Melbourne Down Under – a marine environment more diverse and colourful than any tropical reef.
 Preceding this, the highly successful KamaSEAtra - Secrets of Sex in the Sea, a humorous read about the unique reproductive methods of sea creatures and the parallels they share with humans.

-As a Director of production organisation Digital Dimensions from1996 - 2012, produced high quality programs for international broadcasters, the Australian corporate sector and a broad cross section of federal, state and local government departments, and similar corporate programming since 1988.
+As a Director of production organisation Digital Dimensions from1996 - 2012, produced over 25 hours of high quality programs for international broadcasters, the Australian corporate sector and a broad cross section of federal, state and local government departments, and similar corporate programming since 1988.
 Strong track record of producing and delivering a diverse range of complex projects on schedule and within budget, including many specific target audience programs on health, science, education, indigenous and maritime communications.

 Wade Fairley is a digital media producer, videographer, editor and writer with over 30 years professional practice in broadcast and online media production.
 He has an extensive background in high-end broadcast media and has contributed to landmark productions for the ABC and BBC natural history units.
 His cinematography work has been featured in; The Magical Land of Oz - ABC & BBC, Great Migrations - National Geographic, Devil Diaries - Animal Planet & Nine Network Australia, Mawson – Beyond Human Limits - Channel 4 UK & ABC, South Pacific - BBC and the Great Barrier Reef - BBC.